tomsah/starter-kit/README.md

 ### Notes React testing Library

 - check [jest-dom](https://github.com/testing-library/jest-dom) to know which matcher is available
+- any method (coming from the render method), starting with a get (getByAttribute, getByRole, ...)
+will through an error if it cannot find the element.
+- any method (coming from the render method), starting with a query word (queryByAttribute, queryByRole, ...)
+will return null if it cannot find the element.
+- Favor the method prefix with the get verb, it will give a better error message in comparison with the method prefix with query

 #### General notes
 it is set in a way that if your build fails you cannot commit.